Preparing for a Kundalini Yoga Class

 Yogi Bhajan once said all you need to have to attend a Kundalini Yoga class is the will to transform.
 All are welcome!
 No experience necessary!

-- If you are pregnant or menstruating it is a special time so there are some Asanas and breathing practices that are not recommended.
-We can provide modifications.
+We welcome you if you are pregnant (or on your cycle).
+We can provide modifications since there are some Asanas and breathing practices that are not recommended.

-- Please note that it is not appropriate to ever come to class intoxicated or on recreational drugs.
+Please note that it is not appropriate to ever come to class intoxicated or high on recreational drugs.

 A typical Kundalini Yoga session follows this format:

 1. Tuning in with the opening Mantra, Ong Namo Guru Dev Namo

 3. Main Kriya, a set of exercises geared towards specific results